Audrey B. Mastroianni College Scholarship

 UBCF has created a scholarship for college-bound students of single parent homes.
 The scholarship is specifically designed to help turn higher education dreams into reality for students who have suffered the loss of a parent or guardian due to breast cancer.
 The Audrey B. Mastroianni College Scholarship was established in honor of Audrey B. Mastroianni, a firm believer in education and continued personal enrichment.

-May 1st for the Summer Semester
+- March 1st through April 30th for the Summer Semester

-June 15th for the Fall semester
+- May 1st through June 30th for the Fall semester

-November 1st for the Spring Semester
+- October 1st through November 30th for the Spring Semester

 Please be advised that the application and review process can take up to 12 weeks.
-To make the process as smooth as possible please supply all the necessary documentation in your application.

 Hear their Stories